Charcuterie for Two (building a date night charcuterie board)

 You may have all the right moves and all the right foods, but don’t underestimate the seductive power of creative presentation.
 It starts in the kitchen when selecting ingredients for a charcuterie board: pick a variety of colors and shapes.
 Really shine by adding some chopped herbs or edible flowers for garnish.

-Lastly, see above for functional tips: colorful tea towels, a cutting board and knife, add light-weight colorful (and reusable) plates and utensils if you’re taking your charcuterie to an outdoor location, and something delicious, perhaps sparkling wine, to sip along with your tasty treats.
-Champagne and charcuterie is among my favorite food and wine pairing experiences.
+Lastly, see above for functional tips: colorful tea towels, a cutting board and a knife, add light-weight colorful (and reusable) plates and utensils if you’re taking your charcuterie to an outdoor location, and something delicious, perhaps sparkling wine, to sip along with your tasty treats.
+Champagne and charcuterie are among my favorite food and wine pairing experiences.

 I’ve linked to recommended charcuterie board recipes and products within these lists.
 But if you don’t have a good, local source for meat and cheese for a charcuterie board, I highly recommend D’Artagnan.
 They make an outstanding source for anything that goes on a charcuterie plate.